HAJEKEL/CV_LTH_pre-training_depth-estimation/README.md

 # DARTS Search Reproduction

+This repository contains instructions for reproducing the experiments that answer the research question:
+Can we aggressively trim down the complexity of pre-trained models, without damaging their downstream transferability on the depth estimation task?
-This repository contains instructions for reproducing the DARTS (Differentiable Architecture Search) search with a google colab [ipynb file](https://github.com/HAJEKEL/EfficientNetV2_paper_reproduction/blob/main/darts_search.ipynb) running on a Google Compute Engine (GCE) virtual machine instance with a GPU.
-The DARTS source code can be found in the [pt.darts](https://github.com/HAJEKEL/pt.darts/tree/darts_efficient_mobilenet) repo.
+The experimental setup involves a google colab [ipynb file](https://github.com/HAJEKEL/EfficientNetV2_paper_reproduction/blob/main/darts_search.ipynb) running on a Google Compute Engine (GCE) virtual machine instance with a GPU.
+The source code to obtain the masks through iterative magnitude pruning  code can be found in the [CV_LTH_Pre-training](https://github.com/HAJEKEL/CV_LTH_Pre-training) repo.

 ## Prerequisites

-Before starting the DARTS search reproduction, make sure you have the following:
+Before starting the fine tune process for the depth estimation task on the pruned and non-pruned task-agnostic pre-trained model, make sure you have the following:

 - A Google Cloud Platform (GCP) account.
 - A Google Compute Engine (GCE) project with GPU quota in all regions.